saurabh2499/apna_smart_cart/README.md

 ## ML Part:

-for training model: train.ipynb for database management : db_management.py
+for training model: train.ipynb.

+for database management : db_management.py.

-for predicting the object: predict.py
+for predicting the object: predict.py.

 ## Image processing
-for connecting all components, image processing and initialize the changes in database:detect_model.py
+for connecting all components, image processing and initialize the changes in database:detect_model.py.